Introduction to MVC Interview Questions and Answers

 Q6.
 Explain the difference between ViewData and ViewBag?

-ViewData needs that typecasting is for complex data and is also checks for nulls which helps in avoiding errors.
-ViewBag enables that when redirection occurs then its value turns out to be null.
+ViewData needs that typecasting is for complex data and checks for nulls, which helps avoid errors.
+ViewBag enables that when redirection occurs, then its value turns out to be null.

 Q7.
 Name the three segments that are important in routing?

-The pattern that is mapped together to a handler and which is also responsible for incoming browser requests for any particular MVC controller is routing.
+The pattern mapped together to a handler and is also responsible for incoming browser requests for any particular MVC controller is routing.
 This pattern can be found in a URL.
 There are mainly three segments for routing that are used.
 They are:

 Q8.
 What is MVC Scaffolding?

 This is the most asked MVC Interview Questions in an interview.
-Partial view in MVC holds a partial content.
-It helps in reducing redundancy of code.
+The partial view in MVC holds partial content.
+It helps in reducing the redundancy of code.
 It can be said that partial views help in rendering a view within a parent view.

 Q10.
 What is the difference between TempData and ViewData?
 Will data be preserved in TempData in the next request as well?

-This has been a guide to the list of MVC Interview Questions and Answers so that the candidate can crackdown these MVC Interview Questions easily.
-Here in this post, we have studied top MVC Interview Questions which are often asked in interviews.
+This has been a guide to the list of MVC Interview Questions and Answers.
+Here we have listed the most useful 10 interview sets of questions so that the jobseeker can crack the interview with ease.
 You may also look at the following articles to learn more –